verbb/formie/docs/frontend/frontend-assets.md

 Using a Form Template or render options, you can change where those assets are output, or switch to manual output and include them yourself.
 That can be useful when you need tighter control over your page output or build pipeline.

 Leaving out Formie's assets entirely is usually a bad idea unless you are deliberately replacing that setup with your own browser-side integration.
-Without them, a form can lose the behavior it relies on in the browser.
+Without them, a form can lose the behaviour it relies on in the browser.

 If you need to control asset output yourself, see: